How Physical AI Is Transforming Work and Healthcare

 Physical AI has transformed artificial intelligence from a purely digital phenomenon into systems capable of perceiving, moving, and interacting with the real world.
 For much of its history, AI could analyze data, generate language, and optimize decisions, yet it remained disconnected from physical environments.
 Traditional AI could simulate intelligence, but it could not feel resistance, judge balance, or adapt to the unpredictability of real-world conditions.

-As a result, robots are no longer confined to controlled environments or narrowly defined tasks.
+Consequently, robots are no longer confined to controlled environments or narrowly defined tasks.
 They are beginning to function as autonomous agents in the physical world.

 What Is Embodied AI?